PuzzleEmptyM/plant-clicker/README.md

 - **Narrative**: Follow the life cycle of a mysterious plant species, discovering new plant varieties and learning about their unique habitats and needs.

 ### Game Guide
+**Getting Started**: <be>
+You can access the game here: [Plant CLicker]([https://pages.github.com/](https://puzzleemptym.github.io/plant-clicker/)) <br>
-**Getting Started**: Click on the main plant image to collect leaves, the primary currency.
+Click on the main plant image to collect leaves, the primary currency.
 Use these leaves to purchase your first upgrades.

 **Upgrades**:
 - **Passive Upgrades**: Increase resource generation without clicking.